Butch Otter: LGBT rights

 He supports a constitutional amendment defining marriage as between "one man and one woman."

 Gun laws

 He has been a strong advocate for Second Amendment rights and opposes federal restrictions on gun sales.

 Economy

 On economic issues, he has voted for a 2001 bankruptcy overhaul requiring partial debt repayment.
 He supports a balanced budget amendment to the US Constitution and supports broad-based tax cuts including eliminating the estate and marriage taxes.
-He has supported expanding free-trade agreements with nations such as Singapore and Chile.

-Health care

-He has voted for medical malpractice and tort reform.
-He has voted to allow importation of prescription drugs and has supported small business associations to reduce health insurance costs via collaborative efforts.

-Foreign Policy
+Foreign policy

 Otter voted to authorize the 2003 invasion of Iraq.